-We see a mission where others see “that time of the month”
+Where others fear “that time of the month” we found our mission.

 We’re committed to giving all women access to safe and effective period products as well as valuable and trustworthy information to educate and empower.